Related Posts

 Volunteers are a valuable asset for nonprofits and many organizations need more support from volunteerism.
 92% of nonprofit organizations say they do not have enough pro bono support.
 In 2015, 25% of the adult population volunteered their time to make a difference.
 Retention rates for volunteers in the nonprofit industry are continuing to fall according to data from the Bureau of Labor Statistics.

-Nonprofits today need to engage volunteers in an effort to retain them.
+Nonprofits today need to engage volunteers to retain them.

 Did you know that 88% of nonprofits believe that engagement programs help attract and retain employees?
 According to 2015 data, only 55% of nonprofits, however, measure the impact volunteers have on their mission and goals.